Regardless of your age, race, or family history, you can take steps to lower your chances of developing the disease.

-“Studies tell us that age, family history, and race — especially if you’re African American — strongly influence your chances of developing prostate cancer,” said Farah M. Brasfield, MD, regional chief of hematology oncology with Kaiser Permanente in Southern California.
+“Studies tell us that age, family history, and race strongly influence your chances of developing prostate cancer,” said Farah M. Brasfield, MD, regional chief of hematology and oncology for Kaiser Permanente in Southern California.

-“I encourage men, especially those in higher-risk groups, to talk about prostate cancer with their doctor on this topic during their routine annual physical,” Dr. Brasfield said.
+“I encourage men, especially those in higher-risk groups, to talk about prostate cancer with their doctor during their routine annual physical,” Dr. Brasfield said.
 “Prostate cancer is highly treatable when caught in its earliest stages.”